cooljacob204/unifi_api/README.md

 # UnifiApi

-A gem for interacting with a unifi controller.
+A gem for interacting with a Unifi controller.

 ## Installation